voxpupuli/voxpupuli.github.io/_posts/2025-01-21-openvox-release.md

 We consider OpenVox a soft-fork because we intend to maintain downstream compatibility for as long as we are able.
 As such, Vox Pupuli is working with Perforce to create a Puppet™️ Standards Steering Committee to set the direction of features and language evolutions.

-The OpenVox project goals are pretty straightforward and aim to alleviate pain points observed by the community over the last few years.
+The OpenVox project goals are pretty straightforward and aim to alleviate pain points observed by the community over the last few years:

 1. Modernizing the OpenVox codebase and ecosystem, including supporting current operating systems.
 2. Recentering and focusing on community requirements; user needs will drive development.